About

 In 1984, I gave birth to my son.
 Six month later, my mother was diagnosed with cancer.
 Those events shifted my focus for quite a while.
 When I came up for breath, I felt the impetus to find new creative activities.

-I got active in working for women’s rights and equal justice.
+I became active working for women's rights and equal justice.
 I am one of the founding mothers of the Women and Girls Foundation of Southwest Pennsylvania.
-I served on the boards of the Ms. Foundation for Women and the Women Donors Network and volunteered with other progressive organizations.
+I served on the boards of the Ms. Foundation for Women, the Women Donors Network the Women’s Law Project and volunteered with other progressive organizations.

 For fun, I attended a series of playshops for grown-ups (non-competitive play, art, and storytelling).
 I loved it, and eventually led my own playshops.
 In 1999 I wrote and published a workbook for hosting playshops, It's Our Turn to Play!!!